qcfrag/Real-Time-Fractional-Tracking-R-TFT/README.md

 **Real-Time Fractional Tracking (R-TFT): The Physics of Φ**

+Join Discord as user or collaborator : https://discord.gg/zBAWTsymFs

 **Disclaimer**
 r/R_TFT on Reddit is no longer managed or affiliated with the R-TFT scientific framework.
 Please refer only to this repository and linked Zenodo records for official content.